Nickel(II) oxide

 Nickel(II) oxide is the chemical compound with the formula NiO.
 It is the principal oxide of nickel.
 It is classified as a basic metal oxide.
 Several million kilograms are produced annually of varying quality, mainly as an intermediate in the production of nickel alloys.
 The mineralogical form of NiO, bunsenite, is very rare.
-Other nickel(III) oxides have been claimed, for example: Ni_{2}O_{3} and NiO_{2}, but they have yet to be proven by X-ray crystallography.
+Other nickel(III) oxides have been claimed, for example: Ni_{2}O_{3} and NiO_{2}, but remain unproven.